Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 Erection problems

-Common causes include: stress, anxiety, low mood, smoking, alcohol, diabetes, high blood pressure, obesity, poor sleep, side effects of medication, and problems with circulation.
-In some men, several of these factors are present at once.
+Common causes include: stress, anxiety, low mood, smoking, alcohol, diabetes, high blood pressure, obesity, poor sleep, side effects of medication, hormone problems and reduced blood flow.

 A common real-life pattern: a man in his mid-40s notices erections are less reliable than before, especially during stressful periods, while also gaining weight and sleeping badly.
 In that situation, the answer may not be just a prescription.
-It may involve looking at blood pressure, weight, stress and confidence at the same time.
+It may involve checking blood pressure, thinking about diabetes risk, improving sleep and confidence, and considering treatment for the erections themselves.

 The NHS explains that erectile dysfunction is common and often treatable, and that persistent symptoms are worth discussing with a clinician.
 Read the NHS overview of erectile dysfunction.